bengisugelin/DevOps/Linux.md

 ```
 :se nu
 ```
-if you want to go to the first line: use gg if you want to go to the end of the file: shift + g to copy a line: yy to copy more than one line: go to the first line, then write how many lines vill e copied and then yy: for 4 lines: 4yy to past it: p to delete/cut : dd to delete/cut more than one line: number dd : 4dd
+to go to the first line: use gg

+to go to the end of the file: shift + g

+to copy a line: yy

+to copy more than one line: go to the first line, then write how many lines vill e copied and then yy: for 4 lines: 4yy

+to past it: p

+to delete/cut : dd

+to delete/cut more than one line: number dd : 4dd

 undo: u

 seraching /search word. if you are looking for a word network, then: /network